University of California Berkeley – Berkeley, CA

 B.A., Comparative Literature, Columbia University, 1999.

 Graduation with Honors.
-Concentrations in Spanish, English and French.
+Concentrations in Spanish, Swedish and English.

 Power and Image in Early Modern Europe.
 Co-editor with Jessica Goethals and Gaoheng Zhang, (Cambridge Scholars Press: 2008).